ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 ----------------------------------------------------------------

-Right now the test harness is designed for integration tests of the TMC with CSP in MID.
-Probably, it is still capable of supporting TMC-X in MID integrations tests.
+Right now the test harness is designed for integration tests of the TMC with CSP in Mid.
+Probably, it is still capable of supporting TMC-X in Mid integrations tests.

 Even if it is not yet generic, it still supports some level of customisation.
 Within the current limitations, your main ways to extend